aws-dev-staging/test-guidance/README.md

 Number of Secrets Stored: 1 (personal access token)

-Please note that the actual cost will depend on factors such as the frequency of pipeline executions, the size and complexity of the packages being built and scanned, the amount of data stored in S3 and CodeArtifact, and the number of security scans performed.
+Please note that the actual cost will depend on factors such as the frequency of pipeline executions, the size and complexity of the packages being built and scanned, the amount of data stored in Amazon S3 and AWS CodeArtifact, and the number of security scans performed.

 ## Prerequisites

 ### Operating System

-You must also have [AWS CLI](https://aws.amazon.com/cli/) installed.
-For instructions on installing AWS CLI, please see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+You must also have [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) installed.
+For installation instructions, refer to [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Multi-Account Configuration
 The preceding diagram in Figure 1 highlights a multi-account structure where functional teams are isolated by the security, access, and billing boundaries of their AWS account.
 This is a proposed multi-account structure that can be adapted for your specific requirements, organizational and governance structure, and project methodology.